raganwald-deprecated/homoiconic/2009-04-28/extension_methods.md

 **(more)**

 NEW!
-[Kestrels, Quirky Birds, and Hopeless Egocentricity](http://leanpub.com/combinators), all of my writing about combinators, collected into one conevnient and inexpensive e-book!

-NEW!
-[Kestrels, Quirky Birds, and Hopeless Egocentricity](http://leanpub.com/combinators), all of my writing about combinators, collected into one conevnient and inexpensive e-book!
+[Kestrels, Quirky Birds, and Hopeless Egocentricity](http://leanpub.com/combinators), all of my writing about combinators, collected into one convenient and inexpensive e-book!

 Follow [me](http://reginald.braythwayt.com) on [Twitter](http://twitter.com/raganwald).
 I work with [Unspace Interactive](http://unspace.ca), and I like it.